Participation

 What we do

-The Participation team support the Youth Advisory Panel in their role of advising, guiding and challenging the work of the Commissioner.
+The Participation team support the Youth Advisory Group in their role of advising, guiding and challenging the work of the Commissioner.

-The panel share their views, thoughts, and experiences with the Commissioner and her team so that we can understand the challenges and issues faced by children and young people in Jersey, and to make decisions about what the Commissioner needs to do to stand up for children.
+The group share their views, thoughts, and experiences with the Commissioner and her team so that we can understand the challenges and issues faced by children and young people in Jersey.
+The group also take part in fun activities such as boat trips, Valley Adventure Centre, escape rooms and more!

 Raising Awareness